 Hands-on learning is what drives this department.
 As a communication student, you will have the chance to attend live tapings of shows in the city, hone your writing and editing skills as a reporter for The Quadrangle student newspaper, or produce a segment in the on-campus television studio.
-You also have unparalleled access to internship and career opportunities at New York City's top companies, brands and publications.

 The English Department provides a variety of electives outside of the core set of required courses that allow you to personalize your education.
 By the time you graduate, you will have a set of portable skills to thrive in virtually any industry.